wexi/amforth-shadow/doc/source/TG/recipes/Arduino-HelloWorld.rst

 and forget it.
 Otherwise the key pressed would be the first character of the next command line.

-The advantage of defining many words is that you can test them immediatly.
+The advantage of defining many words is that you can test them immediately.
-Thus any further code can rely on words already being tested and that makes debugging alot easier.
+Thus any further code can rely on words already being tested and that makes debugging a lot easier.
 The drawback of that many words?
-You need some more code space for the names of the commmands.
+You need some more code space for the names of the commands.
 There is no speed penalty.